mshailyn/CodeWars/README.md

 **Tech used:** JavaScript

-I only javascript to answer these problems and I have organized this repo by difficulty of the coding problem.
+I only used javascript to answer these problems and I have organized this repo by difficulty of the coding problem.

 ## Examples: